E-WERK by Busch & Müller

 When you get your E-WERK, it is imperative that you resist the overwhelming desire to throw it on the bike, connect your device to be charged, and head out on a ride.
 You MUST read the manual first.
 You must properly set the voltage and amperage for the device to be charged.
 And if you will be using the E-WERK to charge more than one device, you must not forget to properly re-adjust the voltage and amperage settings for the new device.

 The E-WERK is compatible with most devices.
-One known exception is the Apple iPhone 3GS model, which will only work if its charger has a constant 5 volt output.
-When the cyclist is starting and stopping, the output of the E-WERK will drop, and some devices including the 3GS model iPhone will shut down.
+One known exception is the Apple iPhone, 3GS and later models, which will only work if the charger has a constant 5 volt output.
+When the cyclist is starting and stopping, the output of the E-WERK will drop, and some devices including the iPhone will shut down.
 Also, some devices can't operate at all while they are charging.
-By late January, Busch & Müller will have a cache battery for use with the iPhone 3GS and other devices requiring constant voltage.
+Busch & Müller makes a cache battery for use with the iPhone and other devices requiring constant voltage.
 This will act as a buffer between the E-WERK and the device in question.
-Use the E-WERK to charge the small cache battery, and the battery will then charge the 3GS or other device at a constant 5 volts.
+Use the E-WERK to charge the small cache battery, and the battery will then charge the iPhone or other device at a constant 5 volts.
 And all this can happen simultaneously.
-The iPhone 3G is not affected by this issue, so the cache battery is not required for the 3G and earlier iPhones.
+The iPhone 3G and earlier are not affected by this issue, so the cache battery is not required for the 3G and earlier iPhones.

 Please click this link to download the E-WERK manual.
 It explains how the E-WERK functions in great detail.